Ponsajjan/TKinter-project/README.md

 # TKinter-project
 GUI based desktop applications for tracking task

-To run this code... you must include the support folder with in the folder containing the code goals.py
+To run this code... you must include the support folder within the folder containing the code goals.py